grafana/grafana/docs/sources/variables/add-template-variables/index.md

 ## Add ad hoc filters

-_Ad hoc filters_ allow you to add key/value filters that are automatically added to all metric queries that use the specified data source.
+_Ad hoc filters_ enable you to add key/value filters that are automatically added to all metric queries that use the specified data source.
 Unlike other variables, you do not use ad hoc filters in queries.
 Instead, you use ad hoc filters to write filters for existing queries.

 > **Note:** Ad hoc filter variables only work with Prometheus, Loki, InfluxDB, and Elasticsearch data sources.

 ### Enter General options

 1. Navigate to the dashboard you want to make a variable for and then click the **Dashboard settings** (gear) icon at the top of the page.
-1. On the Variables tab, click **New**.
+1. On the **Variables** tab, click **New**.
 1. Enter a **Name** for your variable.
 1. In the **Type** list, select **Ad hoc filters**.
-1. (optional) In **Label**, enter the display name of the variable dropdown.
+1. (Optional) In **Label**, enter the display name of the variable dropdown.
 If you don't enter a display name, then the dropdown label will be the variable name.
 1. Choose a **Hide** option:
-   - **No selection (blank) -** The variable dropdown displays the variable **Name** or **Label** value.
+   - **No selection (blank):** The variable dropdown displays the variable **Name** or **Label** value.
 This is the default.
-   - **Label -** The variable dropdown only displays the selected variable value and a down arrow.
+   - **Label:** The variable dropdown only displays the selected variable value and a down arrow.
-   - **Variable -** No variable dropdown is displayed on the dashboard.
+   - **Variable:** No variable dropdown is displayed on the dashboard.

 ### Enter Options